|

 Most requested can: Billy Beer.
 Created by President Jimmy Carter's Brother in

 1976, this can is nostalgic and always requested.
-However, the can itself is not worth
+However, the can itself is not worth much due to the enormous amount available in circulation.

 The two Billy Beer cans on display at the Watering Hole are in the